SeanITB/SeanITB/README.md

 [Solar panels](https://github.com/ITEC-BCN/projecte-2-dam-24-25-plaques)

 For this last project, I'm in the role of a **backend developer** in the framework **Laravel11** for **PHP**.
-Firstly, I'm doing a course, and the things that I'm learning I post in the following link.
+Firstly, I'm doing a course.

 [Laravel11_course](https://github.com/ITEC-BCN/projecte-2-dam-24-25-plaques/tree/master/Sean/laravel11-app)

 ### 🤖 Robotics:
-Stick my toes with Universal Robots URcaps development.
+Sticking my toes with Universal Robots URcaps development.
 Below you will see my journey.

 ### Sistems: